 Figure 3.
 Schematic diagram of the large-scale circulation of the northern North Atlantic (adapted from: Daniault et al. 2016).
-The NACES MPA encloses the three branches of the North Atlantic (NAC) that form as the Gulf Stream turns eastward at the North West Corner (NWC).
+The [proposed] MPA encloses the three branches of the North Atlantic (NAC) that form as the Gulf Stream turns eastward at the North West Corner (NWC).
 The progressive change of colour from red to yellow indicates cooling and freshening (through interaction with the atmosphere) of the major water masses carried by the subpolar currents.
 The shallow, cold and fresh East Greenland Current (EGC) and Labrador Current (LC) carry nutrient-rich Arctic-origin water into the subpolar region.
 The dashed blue lines indicate the deep pathways of cold and dense overflow waters.
+[CAVEAT: the figure presents a draft of the final delineation and is subject to change]